Why Privacy & Security Matter

 Why Care About Security

-• Weak passwords can be hacked within seconds.
-Softwares to perform this are legally available for free all over the internet.
+- Weak passwords can be hacked within seconds.
+Software to perform this is legally available for free all over the internet.
 (Source)